-- Anti-inflammatories: Taking anti-inflammatory medications to ease the pain.
-Ibuprofen is available for purchase over-the-counter or online.
+- Anti-inflammatories: Taking over-the-counter nonsteroidal anti-inflammatory drugs, such as ibuprofen, to help ease the pain.

-Anyone that experiences sciatica for longer than a month should seek medical attention.
-Additionally, any person that has severe sciatica should seek medical care as soon as possible.
+Anyone who experiences sciatica that causes severe pain or persists for longer than a month should seek medical attention.

 Sciatica is a symptom of a problem and not the problem itself.
 As such, it has many potential causes.

-Treatment for an individual’s sciatica largely depends on what is causing the pain.
+The treatment options for sciatica will largely depend on what is causing the pain.

-- a herniated disc or one of the rubbery cushions between the spinal bones slipping out of place
+- a herniated disk, which occurs when one of the rubbery cushions between the spinal bones slips out of place

-- a narrowing of the spinal cord that puts pressure on the lumbar spine known as lumbar spinal stenosis
+- lumbar spinal stenosis, which is a narrowing of the spinal cord that puts pressure on the lumbar spine

-- a progressive disease that wears away the cushions in the spinal column known as degenerative disk disease
+- degenerative disk disease, which is a progressive disease that wears away the cushions in the spinal column

 - other injuries to the back that put excess pressure on the sciatic nerve